Answers to What You Are Wondering

 22. How much does the MA program cost?

-Each course costs the assigned tuition rate, so your total cost for the nine-course MA will be nine times the courses tuition, plus books.
+Each course costs the assigned tuition rate, so your total cost for the nine-course MA will be nine times the course’s tuition, plus books.
 For the certificate, multiply by five.
-The university also charges small fees for some courses or purposes, like at our summer conference, for the thesis course, and for graduation/diplomas.
+The university also charges small fees for some courses, such as the residency and thesis courses, and for graduation/diplomas.
 The tuition rate changes each year beginning in the summer term.
-The current 2014-2015 tuition rate for the Writing Program is $2,698 per course.
-Every online course requires an additional $150 Technology Fee for 24/7 tech support.
+Please visit the Tuition and Fees page for more information about the current tuition.

 23. What are your writing workshops like?

 The heart of any writing program, a writing workshop is a group-editing experience in which students submit their writing to their classmates and instructor for revision discussion.
 In our workshops, we avoid the highly competitive or aggressive tones that define some graduate writing programs.
 We try to focus workshop discussion on how students can improve their writing based on what they intend to accomplish, not what other students or faculty members would do with that piece of writing.
 We also try to focus as much on what works with a piece as what needs improvement.
 However, we want our workshops to be as truthful as they are respectful.
 We don’t avoid the hard discussion and work that is needed to make us better writers.
 We are not a book club.

 24. How old is your typical student?
 I’m in my (fill in the blank – twenties, thirties, forties, sixties, etc.), so I wonder if I will see students like me in the classroom?